CSESoc-CompClub/constitution/CONSTITUTION.rst

 Vice Presidents:
 """"""""""""""""

 #.
-The common duties of the Vice President (Internals), Vice President (Outreach) and Vice President (Operations) shall be:
+The common duties of the Vice President (Technical), Vice President (Outreach) and Vice President (Operations) shall be:

    #.
 In the absence of the president, to chair all Club, Committee, General and Annual General Meetings (held during their term) of the Club;
    #.
 To assist the President in coordinating the activities and administration of the Club wherever practical;